On This Page

-A registration exam, such as the REx-PN, tests whether the writer has the knowledge, skills and judgment to provide safe care at the beginning of their careers.
-Completing and passing a registration exam is a requirement to register with CNO and BCCNP.
-As provincial regulators of the nursing profession, CNO and BCCNP are accountable for ensuring that only those who demonstrate the ability to apply nursing knowledge and provide safe care at the beginning of their careers are able to practice.
+Registration exams such as the REx-PN contribute to patient safety.
+As provincial regulators of the nursing profession, CNO and BCCNM are accountable for ensuring that only those who demonstrate the ability to apply nursing knowledge and provide safe care at the beginning of their careers are able to practice.
 The registration exam helps to do this.

 When will the REx-PN be implemented?

-How do the Canadian Entry-to-Practice (ETP) competencies relate to the items that will be on the exam?
+How do the Canadian entry-to-practice competencies relate to the items that will be on the exam?

-The REx-PN is based on data collected from an analysis of RPN/LPN practice conducted in early 2019, and which will be repeated every five years.
+The REx-PN is based on data collected from an analysis of RPN/LPN practice conducted in early 2019, a process that will be repeated every five years.
 In addition, revised national entry-to-practice competencies were mapped to the practice analysis to ensure the competencies essential for safe nursing practice are included on the exam.

 Prior to writing the REx-PN, Practical Nursing students will have completed an educational program designed to teach them the knowledge, skills and judgment to prepare them to enter the nursing profession.
 Nursing candidates’ academic preparation provides a starting point for them to practice in a variety of settings.
-In complement, the REx-PN is developed to assess whether practical nursing candidates possess the minimal entry-level competence to provide safe and effective care.
+In complement, the REx-PN will assess whether Practical Nursing candidates possess the minimal entry-level competence to provide safe and effective care.

 What will the REx-PN test?